Finsbury Rifles: Megiddo

 The culminating Battle of Megiddo began with the Battle of Sharon.
 On the opening day, 19 September, the 1/11th Londons were assigned to escort the divisional artillery and cover the gap between the 54th Division and the 3rd (Lahore) Division while the rest of 162nd Bde made a difficult attack alongside the Essex Brigade.
 The Turks quickly collapsed, and as the Desert Mounted Corps pursued them to Aleppo the infantry of 54th Division were left far behind.
 By the time the division reached Beirut at the end of October, hostilities were brought to an end by the Armistice of Mudros.

-The battalion was demobilised in Egypt and its personnel shipped home during 1919.
+The battalion was reduced to cadre strength in Egypt on 6 July 1919 and afterwards demobilised, the personnel being shipped home.

 2/11th Battalion

+The 2/11th Londons joined 2/3rd London Brigade at Crowborough in November 1914.
 The 2/1st London Division concentrated in East Anglia round Ipswich in August 1915, and was numbered as 58th (2/1st London) Division; the 2/11th Londons were in 175th (2/3rd London) Brigade.
 Although the division formed part of First Army of Central Force, no serious training could be undertaken because of lack of equipment.
 At first the only small arms available were .256-in Japanese Ariska rifles.
-In the Spring of 1916 the division took over a sector of the East Coast defences, digging many trenches.
-Finally it received Lee-Enfield service rifles and on 10 July 1916 it concentrated at Sutton Veny for final training on Salisbury Plain.
+In the Spring of 1916 the division took over a sector of the East Coast defences, digging many trenches, with 2/11th Londons at Bromeswell Heath, near Woodbridge, Suffolk.
+Finally, the division received Lee-Enfield service rifles and on 10 July 1916 it concentrated around Sutton Veny for final training on Salisbury Plain, with 2/11th Londons at Longbridge Deverill.

 France

-In January 1917 the 58th Division moved to Southampton and embarked for France, landing at Le Havre.
-The 175th Bde was the last to arrive, and the division eventually concentrated at Lucheux on 8 February.
+In January 1917 the 58th Division moved to Southampton and began embarkin for France, landing at Le Havre.
+The 175th Bde was the last to arrive, on 4 February, and the division eventually concentrated at Lucheux on 8 February.
 The battalions were introduced to trench warfare by companies, being attached to battalions of the 46th (North Midland) and 49th (West Riding) Divisions.
 From March to April the 58th Division followed up the German retreat to the Hindenburg Line and was then put to work to repair the roads and railways destroyed by the retreating enemy.